-A new-breed vocalist who infuses diversity and modern interpretation into his jazz and blues show, John Minnock first gained popularity in Boston and is now a resident performer at the Metropolitan Room.
-He is the recipient of the “Hot House Jazz 2016 Fans Decision Metropolitan Room Award”, and recently released his debut album “Every Day Blues” (available at iTunes, Amazon, Spotify, and CDBaby).
+A new-breed vocalist who infuses diversity and modern interpretation into his show, John Minnock first gained popularity in Boston, and is now a fixture in the jazz and cabaret scene in New York City.
+He is the recipient of the “Hot House Jazz 2016 Fans Decision Metropolitan Room Award”.

 John leads a trio of accomplished musicians and keeps the energy moving throughout the evening.
 Before bringing his show to NYC, John performed weekly at Boston’s Encore Lounge, in one of the most successful jazz gigs in Boston.
 The show was chosen as a “Featured Event” by The Boston Globe several times during its run.
-Previously, John performed in the group “Feed the Meter” and in performances at Acton Jazz Café.
+Previously, John performed in the group “Feed the Meter”.
 Born and raised in Albany, he has a degree in music from Boston University.